 Advanced manufacturing in the enterprise promotes improving processes to build profits at scale.
-For multi-establishment businesses, business unit or firm-level decisions can be at odds with corporate-level initiatives and mandates.
+Business unit or firm-level decisions can be at odds with corporate-level initiatives and mandates for multi-establishment businesses.

-When evaluating strengths and weaknesses in a decentralized manner, you expect problems as aggregated data is used for decision making and corporate planning.
+When evaluating strengths and weaknesses decentralized, you expect problems as aggregated data is used for decision-making and corporate planning.
 Many people assume that these massive businesses have comprehensive cyber security capabilities to secure and protect their advanced manufacturing capacity.

 What is advanced manufacturing?

 Advanced manufacturing is the use of innovative technologies to improve processes and products.
 Over time, research and innovation lead to exciting developments that create new products and processes with cutting-edge technologies.

 Advanced manufacturing can include production activities that depend on information, automation, computation, software, sensing, and networking.
 These digital workflows require uptime and reliability to increase factory performance and product quality.

 If the U.S. plans to regain leadership in advanced manufacturing, new technologies, processes, and skills, especially in the emerging fields of biomanufacturing, cyber-manufacturing, and eco-manufacturing, will be required.

 Targeted: No Matter What Size